kaytu-io/kaytu/README.md

 ![Kaytu Gif](.github/assets/kaytu.gif)

 ## Overview

-The Kaytu CLI helps you save on cloud costs by finding the perfect server sizes.
-Kaytu analyzes historical usage and provides tailored recommendations, ensuring you only pay for the resources you **actually need**.
+Kaytu CLI enables engineering, DevOps, and SRE teams to reduce cloud costs by recommending optimal workload configurations based on **actual-usage**, ensuring savings without compromise.

-- **Ease of use**: Doesn't touch the workload or require configuration changes to be made
+- **Ease of use**: One-line command.
+Use without modifying workloads or making configuration changes.
-- **Historical Usage**: Analyzes the past seven days of usage from Cloud native monitoring (CloudWatch), including advanced AWS CloudWatch metrics (where available).
+- **Base on actual Usage**: Analyzes the past seven days of usage from Cloud native monitoring (CloudWatch), including advanced AWS CloudWatch metrics (where available).
-- **Optimize as needed**: Optimize based on Region, CPU, memory, network performance, storage, and licenses.
+- **Customize**: Optimize for region, CPU, memory, network performance, storage, licenses, and more to match your specific requirements.
 - **Secure** - no credentials to share; extracts required metrics from the client side
 - **Open-core philosophy** Use without fear of lock-in.
 The CLI is open-sourced, and the Server side will be open-sourced soon.
 - **Coming Soon**: Non-Interactive mode, Azure support, GPU Optimization, Credit utilization for Burst instances, and Observability data from Prometheus